SwaroopR1/Data-Science-Internship-at-University-of-Zilina---2025/README.md

-# Herein I have uploaded the report for my data science internship at University of Žilina during the period July 2025 - September 2025.
+# Herein I have uploaded the report of my data science internship at University of Žilina during the period July 2025 - September 2025.